getodk/docs/src/central-install-digital-ocean.rst

 Installing Central
 ------------------

-In this phase of installation, we will log into your new server, obtain the Central software, load some settings into it, and install it.
+In this phase of installation, we will log into your new server, get the Central software, load some settings into it, and install it.

 First, you'll need to be able to log into the server itself.
 If you are an advanced user who filled in an SSH key above, you're good to go.
 Otherwise, click your email for a message from DigitalOcean with your server password.